 (v) Satisfy themselves that appropriate provision has been made for the second marking and/or internal moderation of assessed work.

-(vi) Monitor, in consultation with the Departmental/Institute Examining Board, the consistency of standard across comparable scheme components/modules and approve, where necessary, adjustments to sets of marks, i.e. having reviewed all marks awarded for a particular module (or modules), make appropriate adjustments across the mark range.
+(vi) Monitor, in consultation with the Departmental Examining Board, the consistency of standards across comparable scheme components/modules and approve, where necessary, adjustments to sets of marks, i.e. having reviewed all marks awarded for a particular module (or modules), make appropriate adjustments across the mark range.

-(vii) At the request of the relevant Departmental/Institute staff, assist in the determination of individual cases which internal Examiners may have been unable to resolve.
+(vii) At the request of the relevant departmental staff, assist in the determination of individual cases which internal Examiners may have been unable to resolve.

-(ix) Contribute to recommendations made by the Departmental/Institute Examining Board to the Senate Examining Board about undergraduate and postgraduate students whose overall performance falls within the ‘window of opportunity’.
+(ix) Contribute to recommendations made by the Departmental Examining Board to the Senate Examining Board about undergraduate and postgraduate students whose overall performance falls within the ‘window of opportunity’.